Adiyogi Shiva bust: Inauguration

 Adiyogi was inaugurated on 24 February 2017 by the Prime Minister of India, Narendra Modi, on the occasion of Maha Shivaratri.
 He also launched a companion book, Adiyogi: The Source of Yoga, written by Sadhguru.
 To mark the unveiling of the statue, the song "Adiyogi – The Source of Yoga" was released by the Isha Foundation, sung by Kailash Kher, with lyrics by Prasoon Joshi.

 Another 21 ft statue of Adiyogi was unveiled in Tennessee, US in 2015 by the Isha Foundation, as part of a 30,000 sqft yoga studio.

 Adiyogi Divya Darshanam

-Adiyogi Divya Darshanam is 3D laser show, narrating story of Adiyogi and how the science of yoga was given to human beings.
+Adiyogi Divya Darshanam is 3D laser show, narrating the story of the Adiyogi and how the science of yoga was given to human beings.
 It was inaugurated by President Ram Nath Kovind on Mahashivratri in 2019.
 It is a 14 minute light and sound show, projected upon the Adiyogi Statue.

 In 2020, it won the Mondo*dr EMEA & APAC Award for Technology in Entertainment in the House of Worship category.

 Adiyogi Divya Darshanam happening Daily at 7 PM IST.

 Other Adiyogi Shiva statues

-In January, 2014, Sadhguru Jaggi Vasudev announced his desire to put Adiyogi Shiva statues in 4 Corners of India which will perhaps be coming up in a few years.
+In January, 2014, Jaggi Vasudev announced his desire to put Adiyogi Shiva statues in each of the Four Corners of India.